 The Council for the Curriculum, Examinations and Assessment (CCEA) is responsible for the regulation of all qualifications in Northern Ireland.
 Documents on the site include annual reports 2004-2005 onwards.

 The Department for Education (DfE) is responsible for education and children’s services in England.
 It was formed on 12 May 2010, replacing the Department for Children, Schools and Families (DCSF).
 This section of the GOV.UK web site provides information on the department’s activities, policies, announcements, consultations and publications.
 There are sections on statutory guidance for schools and local authorities and on the constitution of governing bodies.

 The Education Workforce Council (EWC) is the independent regulator in Wales for teachers and learning support staff in schools and further education.
-It became operational on 1 April 2015 as successor to the General Teaching Council for Wales (GTCW).
+It replaced the General Teaching Council for Wales (GTCW) on 1 April 2015.
 Its Register of Education Professionals is searchable online.
 Site content also includes the Code of Professional Conduct and Practice, registration rules, disciplinary procedures and rules, and notices of recent fitness to practise committee hearing outcomes.

 The General Teaching Council for Northern Ireland (GTCNI) was set up under the Education (Northern Ireland) Order 1998 as the self-regulating professional body for the teaching profession in Northern Ireland.
 It maintains a register of teachers in Northern Ireland which is searchable online.
 Documents on the site include the Code of Values and Professional Practice.